The Testimony Of Bill Greguska (Share Your Story)

 I needed encouragement and direction, and that is what I got.
 I have been walking with the Lord by God’s grace, walking with the Lord ever since.
 Jesus has led me on the straight path, and He can do the same for you.
 It was not until I fully accepted God’s help that I could put the alcohol and drugs away.

-After all that I went through and all that I put myself through, I finally realized that I only needed to humbly ask God to come into my life to start making good out of the mess I made for myself by serving God and others.
+After all that, I went through and all that I put myself through, I finally realized that I only needed to humbly ask God to come into my life to start making good out of the mess I made for myself by serving God and others.
 With God’s help, I turned my mess into a message to encourage you no matter what you are dealing with.

 We all know that storms do not last forever (my storms lasted about ten years).
 I was messed up on drugs and alcohol and sin.
-Sometimes for reasons we may not understand, God allows things to happen for His purpose, even negative consequences like I put myself through.
+Sometimes for reasons we may not understand, God allows things to happen for His purpose, even negative consequences as I put myself through.
 But keep in mind what it says in Romans 8:28 And we know that in all things, God works for the good of those who love him, who have been called according to his purpose.

 The only way you can find encouragement is to keep your eyes on God instead of the tossing waves, and things will be much better when we trust God!
 I had faith in God since I was a young boy, seven years old, but it was not until I turned 26 that the fog lifted, and I knew God had a bigger plan for my life than I was living.
 Maybe it is time to discover God’s plan for your life is?
 Do you know God as your Lord and Savior? ~ Bill Greguska

 God has been very faithful to me.
 As I mentioned, when people ask me how I am doing, I tell them, “Better than I deserve.”
 My life completely fell apart in a few years; due to drugs and alcohol, I just wanted the pain to end and seriously considered suicide.
-Those thoughts haunted me, making life extremely hard to navigate with one foot in the grave and the other on thin ice; Satan was having a field day with me since Satan wants to kill, steal and destroy us.
+Those thoughts haunted me, making life extremely hard to navigate with one foot in the grave and the other on thin ice; Satan was having a field day with me since Satan wants to kill, steal, and destroy us.
 God had other plans for me that I did not yet know about.
 Maybe you can relate to my story.
 Also, your testimony might be what someone else needs to help them with their faith.
-Please read my full testimony of how my life was (1) Before Jesus, (2) How Jesus came into my life, (3) And how my life changed because of Jesus.
+Please read my full testimony of how my life was (1) Before Jesus, (2) How Jesus came into my life, and (3) How my life changed because of Jesus.

-It was an honor to take care of my mom the last 8 years of her life here on earth.
+It was an honor to take care of my mom for the last 8 years of her life here on earth.

-You have never believed in God as your Lord and Savior.
+1. You have never believed in God as your Lord and Savior.

-You have believed, yet your life is not reflecting a life honoring God.
+2. You have believed, yet your life is not reflecting a life honoring God.

 In either situation, God’s grace alone can help you navigate through to get right with God either for the first time or to get back on track.
 Start with prayer and ask God to open your eyes to the truth of His word.
 Ask Him to show you the way.